Table of Contents

 History of Browser Isolation

 Traditionally, users installed software on their desktops and ran applications locally.
-Data was typically stored on a network drive, but the application itself ran on the local machine.
+Data was typically stored on a network drive, but the application ran on the local machine.
 With the increased popularity of cloud computing, software now runs remotely so that data can be local or in the cloud.
 The easiest way to build applications that run remotely is to code them to execute in a browser, which means that most software-as-a-service (SaaS) applications use browsers.

 As cybersecurity evolved, organizations found that a browser running in a virtualized environment could completely separate the browser application from the device’s underlying operating system.
-Providing users access to internet browsing introduce risks, but a virtualized environment and browser protect a user’s device from common malware as it cannot access the main system.
+Providing users access to internet browsing introduces risks, but a virtualized environment and browser protect a user’s device from common malware as it cannot access the main system.

 Because isolated browsers are more secure than standard installations, governments now use isolated browsers and virtualized technologies to protect internal network resources, sensitive data, and trade secrets.
-Security experts recommend an isolated browser approach to web browsing on machines that have access to sensitive network resources and data to reduce risk from drive-by malware, phishing, and data theft.
+Security experts recommend an isolated browser approach to web browsing on machines with access to sensitive network resources and data to reduce risk from drive-by malware, phishing, and data theft.

 How Browser Isolation Works

 Browser isolation works by sandboxing a web environment.
 That means the web browser runs in its own environment without interacting with the operating system.
 Imagine that you created a chemical concoction built within a glass bottle.
 Should the reaction create smoke and a foul smell, it cannot affect the environment outside of the bottle.
-This scenario is similar to the way an isolated browser environment works.
+This scenario is similar to how an isolated browser environment works.

-Cloud-based applications such as Office 365, email (e.g., Gmail), movies, JavaScript-based games, and other cloud activities execute in a browser, but sophisticated threats can break through a traditional browser and access the underlying operating system.
-For example, browsers began disabling support for Adobe Flash when a vulnerability allowed an attacker to remotely control a user’s machine from simply opening a web page.
+Cloud-based applications such as Office 365, email (e.g., Gmail), movies, JavaScript-based games, and other cloud activities execute in a browser, but sophisticated threats can breach a traditional browser and access the underlying operating system.
+For example, browsers began disabling support for Adobe Flash when a vulnerability allowed an attacker to remotely control a user’s machine by simply opening a web page.
 This vulnerability, among others, began an ongoing interest in finding solutions that allowed users to browse the internet as needed without the threat of malware from simply opening an attacker-controlled website.

 Most browser isolation technologies work by executing browser functions and activity on a remote cloud server.
 Instead of processes running on a local computer, all activity happens on the remote server.
 This setup isolates the user’s computer from anything running in a browser.
 The user sees the browser as if it’s running on their local computer, but all code, including client-side JavaScript, executes on the remote server.
 Should a user browse to a malicious web page, malware and other client-side malicious code would not penetrate the local device and the local device’s network.